oracle/spring-cloud-oracle/database/spring-cloud-stream-binder-oracle-txeventq/spring-cloud-stream-binder-txeventq-sample/README.md

-# Spring Cloud Stream Binder TxEventQ Sample
+# Spring Cloud Stream Binder for Oracle Database Transactional Event Queues Sample

-This sample application demonstrates how to use the Spring Cloud Stream Binder for Oracle TxEventQ in a simple Spring Boot Application.
+This sample application demonstrates how to use the Spring Cloud Stream Binder for Oracle Database Transactional Event Queues in a simple Spring Boot Application.

 Spring Cloud Stream exposes a [functional messaging API](https://docs.spring.io/spring-cloud-stream/reference/spring-cloud-stream/producing-and-consuming-messages.html) for producing and consuming messages.
 In this sample we implement three functional interfaces to produce a series of words, capitalize them, and output them.